springnz/sparkplug/README.md

 This pattern is often used for operations that persist data to a database such as Cassandra or to a HDFS file store.

-In the example given above,
+E.g. in the document example given above,

 ```scala
 def saveParsedDoc(RDD[ParserInfo]): SparkOperation[SaveStatus]
 ```